MemoryofLight/startup/README.md

 - contains definition for routing http requests that caddy receives.
 Never modify this file manually except when you configure domain name of your server.
 * HTML files ~/public_html
 - directory of files caddy serves up when requests are made the root of your web server.
+## Web Services
+* NS record - name server record and basically provides legitimacy between the DNS records and registration so that it knows you have lisence to use your domain name.
+It contains the names of the authoritative name servers that authorize you to place DNS records in this DNS server.
+Those same authoritative name servers are listed with the registrar that you leased your domain name from.
+That way the server can verify that the DNS records and registration match and are authorized to represent the domain name when defining DNS records
+* SOA record - start of authority, provides contact info about the owner of the domain

 ## HTML (Hypertext Markup Language)
 foundational content structure all web apps build on.
 Originally a format for web docs or pages.
 Now a page represents a single page application (SPA) or a large group of hyperlinked pages that form a multipage application (MPA).